Divya063/Ping-Pong-game/README.md

 # Ping-Pong-game
-A classic Ping Pong Game
+A classic Ping Pong Game developed using codeskulptor and inbuilt modules like simplegui